Owen Gingerich: Accomplishments and awards

-At Harvard, Gingerich taught “The Astronomical Perspective,” a core science course for non-scientists, which at the time of his retirement in 2000 was the longest-running course under the same management (with David Latham) at the University.
+At Harvard, Gingerich taught "The Astronomical Perspective", a core science course for non-scientists, which at the time of his retirement in 2000 was the longest-running course under the same management (with David Latham) at the University.
 He was known for his creativity in teaching, using, for example, medieval costumes and fire extinguishers.
 A notable example was when in one semester, when the number of students signing up for the course lagged, Gingerich hired a plane to fly over Harvard Yard with a banner: "Sci A-17.
 M, W, F. Try it!".
 In 1984, he won the Harvard-Radcliffe Phi Beta Kappa prize for excellence in teaching.

 Gingerich has written more than 20 books and published nearly 600 technical or educational articles and reviews.
 Two anthologies of his essays have been released, The Great Copernicus Chase and Other Adventures in Astronomical History from Cambridge University Press and The Eye of Heaven: Ptolemy, Copernicus, Kepler in the American Institute of Physics "Masters of Modern Physics" series.

-He has been a councilor of the American Astronomical Society, and helped organize its Historical Astronomy Division.
+Gingerich was a councilor of the American Astronomical Society, and helped organize its Historical Astronomy Division.
 In 2000, he won their Doggett Prize for his contributions to the history of astronomy.
 He was awarded the Prix Jules Janssen of the Société astronomique de France (French Astronomical Society) in 2006.

 Gingerich won the Trotter Prize in 2009, an endowed lecture at Texas A&M.

 Asteroid 2658 Gingerich, discovered on February 13, 1980, at the Harvard College Observatory, is named in his honor.

-Personal life
+Personal life and death

-Gingerich and his wife, Miriam, have been married for over 60 years.
-They have three sons, Mark, Peter, and Jonathan, as well as three grandchildren named Philip, Yasmin, and Dilara.
-They enjoy traveling, photography, and collecting both sea shells and rare books.
-Though they do not own a copy of the first edition of De revolutionibus (they own two second editions), his collection of sixteenth- and seventeenth-century ephemerides (books that give day-by-day positions of the planets) recently surpassed the runner-up, the Bibliothèque Nationale in Paris.
+Gingerich and his wife, Miriam, were married for over 60 years.
+They had three sons, Jonathan, Mark, and Peter, as well as three grandchildren.
+They enjoyed traveling and photography.

+Gingerich died on May 28, 2023, at the age of 93.